anmaso/Kubernetes-examples/webdix/README.md

 Kubernetes example with two applications
 - A redis database
+  - Deployed without permanent persistance
 - An application that exposes redis through http
+  - Simulates a real application, you can perform get/set operations to backend redis

 ```mermaid
 graph LR